yochaigal/cairn/wip/2e/forestcrawl.md

 ## Introduction
 - A pointcrawl is a great method for exploring complex, non-linear areas like forests, swamps, or cities, where the paths between points of interest can be labyrinthine and less easily defined than in a wide open space.
 - A forestcrawl is a type of pointcrawl that focuses specifically on travel through forested zones, trying to capture the density, non-linearity, and intricate network of paths within a heavily wooded area.
 - A forested zone is made up of trails connecting various **Details**, or points of interest within a forested zone.
+For an example map, jump to the [bottom](#example-map).

 ## Exploring The Wood
 - When travelling on clearly marked trails, a small forest zone (no more than 15 **Details**) can be explored in its entirety in a single [**Watch**](https://cairnrpg.com/wip/2e/wilderness-exploration/#watches).